Country Profile: Greenland

 Military and Security

-Greenland does not have regular military forces of its own, with the Danish military’s Joint Arctic Command managing defense operations.
-Additionally, the US Space Force operates a base on the northwest coast, approximately 750 miles from the North Pole, underscoring the international strategic importance of the island.
+Greenland does not maintain regular military forces of its own, relying instead on the Danish military's Joint Arctic Command for defense.
+The US Space Force operates a base on the island's northwest coast, underscoring Greenland's strategic importance.

 Energy